Skip to main content

 Giggetto al Portico d'Ottavia

-A beloved Roman Jewish restaurant in the historic Jewish Ghetto, famous for its incredible deep-fried artichokes and traditional Roman cuisine.
+A beloved Roman Jewish restaurant in the historic Jewish Ghetto serving traditional dishes like crispy deep-fried artichokes and classic Roman pastas.

 $$